breatheco-de/content/src/content/lesson/what-is-dom-define-dom.md

 ### **document.getElementsByName*("name_value")***

-Returns an array with all the elements that have name="name_value" in their name property of their HTML tag in the HTML document.
+Returns an array with all the elements that have name="name_value" in the name property of their HTML tag in the HTML document.

 ```javascript{numberLines: true}
 var elem = document.getElementById("xyz");